httpsgithu/Miner/FAQ.md

 No.  However, HardlyDifficult subs can view the source.
 This is not 'open source' - it's for educational purposes or to help with development.
 All rights reserved.

+<hr></details><details><summary>What's Next?</summary>

+If things continue to go well, after building this application most of it will be reused to create a Unity asset store package.
+This could be a great alternative to watching ads as way to support developers of free-to-play games.

 </details>

 Hardly Difficult's wallet: 14VzFa1eQjcmHp7i3tSTCK3TcWP8kHWhLE